Meet the Board & Staff

 Debbie has always been interested in working with a non-profit and is thrilled to be part of an organization that is so dynamic, educational and just plain fun.
 Its focus on the arts and outreach to the community is a treasure for the entire city of Cincinnati.

-Kinsey joined CCAC in December 2023.
-With years of experience in customer service and logistics, she will be the first to greet you with a smiling face.
+Kinsey joined CCAC in December 2023, with years of experience in customer service and logistics.
 She completed her Bachelor of Fine Art at Miami University after solidifying a passion for expanding accessibility and visibility to the arts.
 Her first job as a muralist connected her with the people and history of the community while creating art everyone can engage with.
 Since then, she has participated in over a dozen large-scale public murals and continued her artistic practice, bringing forth dioramas, murals, and installations.
 She is excited to bring her energy and passion to support a community-driven organization at CCAC.

 You can reach Kinsey at kinsey.downs@cliftonculturalarts.org.